 I watched from a distance.
 I put it down on paper, as I'd done since I could pick up a Crayola (starting with hand-stapled "horse books" on notepaper, which forced my unfortunate readers to turn pages backwards).
 I studied fiction of all forms in college: from black-and-white monster movies to ultra-serious plays.
 I became known as the chick-who-writes-about-teenagers.
 It took me a while to figure this out.
 Teachers said: write what you know.
 I wrote about elves and other dimensions.
 They said: write something that you'd actually want to read.
 I wrote feature-length scripts about Florida girls who didn't want to grow up.

 Crissa-Jean Chappell was born in Miami and now lives in Brooklyn, New York.
-Her debut young adult novel, TOTAL CONSTANT ORDER (HarperTeen) is a NYPL Book For The Teen Age and a VOYA Perfect Ten.
-Chappell’s second novel, NARC (Flux Books) is currently optioned for film.
-MORE THAN GOOD ENOUGH (Flux Books) is a Florida Book Awards medalist, which Kirkus calls, "compelling and emotionally nuanced."
-SNOWBIRDS (Simon & Schuster Books for Young Readers). “…will keep readers on their toes…an engrossing mystery,” School Library Journal.
-Chappell’s newest novel is SUN DON’T SHINE (Fitzroy Books, spring 2024) “An exceptional novel with an original perspective on memory and trauma,” Foreword Reviews.
+She is the author of several award-winning novels including TOTAL CONSTANT ORDER (a VOYA Perfect Ten and New York Public Library Book for the Teen Age), MORE THAN GOOD ENOUGH, which Kirkus calls “compelling and emotionally nuanced...” (a Florida Book Award medalist) and SNOWBIRDS (“...an engrossing mystery...”
+School Library Journal).
 She holds a PhD and MFA from the University of Miami and is a professor of creative writing at Lehman College.
 When she misses South Florida, she talks to the parrots in Green-Wood Cemetery.